ACCESS-NRI/ACCESS-Hive-Docs/docs/model_evaluation/data/sharing/specification.md

 The goal of this specification is to provide a consistent and uniform experience for users across all ACCESS models, by enabling the embedding of established community conventions and defined data specifications directly in the ACCESS software and release processes.

-Included here are file and directory naming conventions, variable conventions, and variable and global attributes.
+Data specifications included below are file and directory naming conventions, variable conventions, and variable and global attributes.

 More information on the ACCESS models can be found [here](https://www.access-nri.org.au/models/).
 Please direct any issues, feedback or queries on the data specification to <data.access.nri@anu.edu.au>.